 Then I got married.
 My corporate career took off.
 I had a baby, and another.
 I spent 10 years focusing on other things.
 My research sat in two big black filing cabinets, untouched.
 I missed it terribly, but I couldn’t find a way to work on it while getting all of the other stuff done.

-So now I’m working through my old research, enrolling in refresher courses, and generally spending all kinds of time writing and getting reacquainted with my ancestors.
+So now I’m working through my old research, enrolling in refresher courses, and generally spending all kinds of time getting reacquainted with my ancestors.
 It’s a huge challenge, but I’m having a fantastic time.
-Spending my time with dead people is more fun than HR.
+Spending my time with dead people is very different from HR.
 Dead people never send dumb chain emails or make you sit through three-hour meetings in windowless conference rooms.
 They don’t sexually harass each other, and you never have to fire them.
 Dead people rock.